rajatguptakgp/image_enhancement_techniques/README.md

 ## Dataset

 Image Denoising
-- This work makes use of the Smartphone Image Denoising Dataset+ [SIDD+](https://arxiv.org/abs/1710.03957).
+- This work makes use of the Smartphone Image Denoising Dataset [SIDD](https://www.eecs.yorku.ca/~kamel/sidd/).
 The data was made available on the Codalab website where the competition was hosted.

 Image Dehazing
 - This work makes use of [Dense-Haze](https://arxiv.org/abs/1904.02904) dataset.